MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

 1. Click the **Download details** button to view the full list of IP addresses involved.
-Does the IP address of one or both computers belong to a subnet that is allocated from an undersized DHCP pool, for example, VPN or WiFi?
+Is the IP address of one or both computers part of a subnet allocated from an undersized DHCP pool, for example, VPN or WiFi?
 Is the IP address shared?
 For example, by a NAT device?
-If the answer to any of these questions is yes, then it is a false positive.
+If the answer to any of these questions is yes, the alert is a false positive.

 2. Is there a custom application that forwards tickets on behalf of users?
 If so, it is a benign true positive.

 **Remediation**

 1. If the involved account is not sensitive, then reset the password of that account.
-This prevents the attacker from creating new Kerberos tickets from the password hash, although the existing tickets can still be used until they expire.
+Password resent prevents the attacker from creating new Kerberos tickets from the password hash.
+Any existing tickets remain usable until expired.

 2. If it’s a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain so plan before doing so.
 See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Since this is a lateral movement technique, follow the best practices in [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).